 The IPR has also extensively organized a very large number of diverse international collaborative research projects with overseas protein scientists and institutions under the auspices of the “International Collaboration Research Program”.

-Professors and staffs in IPR (about 40 members) work hard for their own researches, as well as for educational activities to undergraduate students at Faculty of Science and that of Medicine, and Ph.
-D. students at Graduate school of Science, Medicine, and Frontier Biosciences.
-From those Faculties and Graduate schools, nearly 100 students always study at laboratories in IPR, and about 70 postdoctoral fellows make their own original investigations with various national and international research projects.
-Those students and postdocs gather from many different places in the world, and global human interactions are common in IPR.
+Professors and academic staff at the IPR work very hard for their own scientific research, as well as for their educational activities directed towards teaching Osaka University students at the undergraduate level (placed within the Faculty of Science and Faculty of Medicine) and Master’s course and Doctor’s course students (placed within the Graduate school of Science, Graduate School of Medicine and Graduate School of Frontier Biosciences).
+From those faculties and graduate schools, about 100 students study within the laboratories of the IPR.
+In addition to this student cohort about 50 postdoctoral fellows make their own original investigations in support of various national and international funded research projects.